alphagov/govuk-rfcs/draft-rfc-document-types-schema-names-and-templates.md

 &nbsp;split up format into "document type" and "schema name".

-&nbsp;makes a distinction between "format" and "template".
+Template Consolidation's&nbsp;&nbsp;makes a distinction between "format" and "template".

 This RFC is an attempt to unify the language.